2016–17 Manchester United F.C. season: EFL Cup

 As one of seven English clubs who qualified for European competition in the 2015–16 season, United received a bye to the third round of the EFL Cup, the draw for which took place on 24 August 2016.
 United were drawn away against Northampton Town.
 The match was played 21 September 2016 and Manchester United won 3–1; Michael Carrick opened the scoring in the 17th minute, but Northampton's Alex Revell equalised from the penalty spot shortly before half-time.
 However, goals from Ander Herrera and Marcus Rashford midway through the second half secured the win for United.
 The draw for the fourth round took place shortly after the match and United were drawn at home against rivals Manchester City.
 The game was played on 26 October 2016 with the Reds winning 1–0 via Juan Mata's goal in the 54th minute.

 Manchester United were again drawn at home in the fifth round, this time against West Ham, and United cruised to a 4–1 win, with two goals each for Zlatan Ibrahimović and Anthony Martial.
 Former Manchester United youth player Ashley Fletcher scored the only goal for the Hammers in the 35th minute.
 The draw for the semi–finals saw United paired with Hull City.
 The first leg was played at Old Trafford on 10 January 2017, with Mata and substitute Marouane Fellaini giving United a 2–0 win.
 Two weeks later, United lost the second leg at the KCOM Stadium 2–1 but progressed to the final 3–2 on aggregate.

 Their opponents in the final, played on 26 February, were Southampton, who had beaten Liverpool in the semi-finals.
 Ibrahimović and Lingard gave United a 2–0 lead, only for Manolo Gabbiadini to level the scores with a goal on either side of the half-time break; however, Ibrahimović scored in the 87th minute to give United a 3–2 victory.

 UEFA Europa League

 Group stage

 As FA Cup winners, United entered the Europa League at the group stage.
 The draw took place on 26 August 2016 and saw United paired with Turkish league runners-up Fenerbahçe, Dutch cup winners Feyenoord and the fourth-placed team from the Ukrainian league, Zorya Luhansk.
 They had met Fenerbahçe in Europe twice before (1996–97 and 2004–05) and Feyenoord once before (1997–98).
 The fixture schedule saw United first head to the Netherlands to play Feyenoord on 15 September, then a home game against Zorya Luhansk two weeks later, followed by a double-header against Fenerbahçe, first at home then away.
 The programme then closed with the return games against Feyenoord and Zorya Luhansk.
-Due to the war in Donbass, the away game against Zorya Luhansk was played at Chornomorets Stadium in Odessa.
+Due to the war in Donbas, the away game against Zorya Luhansk was played at Chornomorets Stadium in Odesa.